FrankVerdi/PypeIt/doc/governance.rst

 approval on the designated review.

-Although maintainers are not designated as experts in specific parts of the code, the PCC must ensure that the group of maintainers as a whole provides expertise in all aspects of the code.
+Although maintainers are not designated as experts in specific parts of the code, the PCC should make every effort to ensure that the group of maintainers, as a whole, provides expertise spanning the full code base.

 Maintainers are appointed by consensus of the PCC, or by vote if the PCC does not come to consensus.
 Maintainers are not appointed for a fixed term.